pass-culture/pass-culture-main/api/src/pcapi/routes/backoffice_v3/docs/JSDOC.md

 latitude = fields.PCOptHiddenField("Latitude") // if selected in the autocomplete, it will be filled in the form longitude = fields.PCOptHiddenField("Longitude") // if selected in the autocomplete, it will be filled in the form
 ```

+## PcRegistrationSteps

+**Extends PcAddOn**

+Add control over the user registration stepper:

+*   show step content when available
+*   animate progress to active step

+Macro template for this addon can be found in `src/pcapi/routes/backoffice_v3/templates/components/public_accounts/registration_steps.html`

+This add-on is in test and integrate a switch to return to the old view until it is validated.
+If validated, to remove the old view:

+1. Remove div `.old-view` and it's content
+2. Remove class `.new-view` from div
+3. Delete file `personal_information_registration_old.html`
+4. Remove in `_personal_information_registration_steps.scss` the whole styles for `.registration-workflow-tab-pane`

 ## PcTableMultiSelect